Bureau of Engraving and Printing: Historic locations

 The Bureau moved into its own building in 1880 with the completion of a facility at 14th St. and Independence Ave.
 SW, now the Sidney Yates Building.
 An addition was built on the south side of the building in 1891.
 The Bureau relocated to its present Washington location, just south of the original building, in 1914.

 Future locations

-On April 27, 2022, Maryland Governor Larry Hogan announced that the BEP would move from their historic Washington, D.C. location to Beltsville, MD at the U.S. Department of Agriculture's Beltsville Agricultural Research Center (BARC).
+On April 27, 2022, Maryland Governor Larry Hogan announced that the BEP would move from its historic Washington, D.C. location to Beltsville, MD at the U.S. Department of Agriculture's Beltsville Agricultural Research Center (BARC).
 The U.S. Department of Treasury was transferred ownership of 114 acres within BARC from the Department of Agriculture for a future facility estimated to be completed in early 2027.

 BEP Police

 The Bureau operates a police department, the Bureau of Engraving and Printing Police Force, that protects BEP personnel and facilities.
 The BEP Police are responsible for enforcing federal and local laws, Treasury Department rules and regulations, Washington, DC Criminal Code through a Memorandum of Understanding, and Texas Criminal Code.
-In 2004, 234 Police officers were employed.
+In 2004, the agency employed 234 police officers.
+By 2020, this number dropped to 187.